Hundreds of Thai students rally to demand school reform

 He has particularly condemned those who have demanded reforms to the monarchy - once a taboo subject.

-On Saturday, Thailand's government released a cartoon drawn by King Maha Vajiralongkorn, who spends most of his time in Europe, that portrayed a happy Thai family living a contended rural life.
+Thailand's government yesterday released a cartoon drawn by King Maha Vajiralongkorn, who spends most of his time in Europe, that portrayed a happy Thai family living a contented rural life.

+Meanwhile, protesters tied white ribbons to the gate of a prison in Bangkok on Friday to call for the release of two activists whose bail was revoked as they face charges over anti-government demonstrations.

+Rights lawyer Anon Nampa, 36, and student activist Panupong "Mike" Jadnok, 24, were sent to the Bangkok Remand Prison on Thursday after the court said political activities since their Aug 8 release breached their bail conditions.